m-rosinsky/Boids/README.md

   ![alt text](https://i.imgur.com/EVu2wtG.gif "Alignment")

   - We see the boids all eventually align as one unit, moving in a single direction with no alternating speed
-  - An interesting effect, but still not the movement we're after

 ### Putting it all together
   - After finding the right balance of weight on each of the factors, we're left with our final product: